ecmwf/metview-docs/docs/api/functions/ml_to_hl.rst

    :type z: :class:`Fieldset`
    :param zs: surface geopotential field (if ``ref_level`` is set to "sea" it should be set to None).
    :type zs: :class:`Fieldset` or None
-   :param h: list of target height levels (they can came in any given order)
+   :param h: list of target height levels in metres (they can came in any given order).
+Values must be non-negative.
    :type h: list or :class:`Fieldset`
    :param str ref_level: specifies the reference level for the target heights.
-The possible values are "sea" and "ground"
+The possible values are "sea" and "ground".
+If it is "ground" a valid ``zs`` must be provided.
    :param str method: specifies the interpolation method.
 The possible values are "linear" and "log".
+For target height levels very close to 0 always a "linear" interpolation is used.
+   :param fs_surf: (optional) specifies the field values on the surface.
+With this it is possible to interpolate to target heights between the surface and the bottom-most model level.
+If ``fs_surf`` is a number it defines a constant :class:`Fieldset`.
+Only available when ``ref_level`` is "ground".
+   :type fs_surf: number or :class:`Fieldset`

    :rtype: :class:`Fieldset`

+   The input data (``fs``) must contain one field per model level only.

    At gridpoints where the interpolation is not possible a missing value is returned.
+It can happen when the target height level is below the bottom-most model level or the surface (when ``fs_surf`` is used).
+Please note that model levels we are dealing with in :func:`ml_to_hl` are "full-levels" and the bottom-most model level does match the surface but it is above it.
+If you need to interpolate to height levels close to the surface use ``fs_surf``.

    .. note::
       Geopotential is not archived operationally on model levels in MARS at ECMWF.
 To compute it use :func:`mvl_geopotential_on_ml`.